atelierbram/blog/content/colorscheming/index.md

 ## Colorscheming for Syntax Highlighting

 <span class="dropcap">F</span>or the last couple of years, whenever I was in the mood for it and found the time, I build colorschemes for syntax highlighting.
-It soon became a bit of a conceptual academic exercise in colorscheming.
-The idea was to build a serie of colorschemes, each with it’s own base-color.
+The idea, that triggered this kind of an academic exercise in colorscheming, was to build a serie of colorschemes that would comprise the whole color gamut, each with it’s own base-color.

 > music is centered around a tonal center, the tonic, which also determines a key.
 The vast majority of western music is tonal.